 Wireless headphones and wireless earbuds are incredibly popular, with more and more people opting for a cable free listening experience.
-Black Friday, Cyber Monday and the Christmas Holidays are excellent opportunities to find deals on some of the best models, such as Beats, Bose, Sennheiser, Sony and more.
+With new products being released in 2023, now is a great time to find deals on some of the best "older" models, such as Beats, Bose, Sennheiser, Sony and more.
 In this article we will look at the different types of headphones and their uses, and we will then show you the best wireless headphones and the best wireless earbuds.

 In-ear headphones, also known as earbuds, are the most compact and portable headphones.
 Earbuds generally have excellent noise isolation as they are placed directly in your ear canal.
 These types of headphones are good for exercise, they are lightweight and unobtrusive.